vigna/dsi-progress-logger-rs/README.md

 ## Optional logging

 This crate supports optional logging by implementing [`ProgressLog`] for `Option<ProgressLog>` as a no-op.
 As a result, you can pass to functions an argument `pl` that is an `impl ProgressLog`, with the following behavior:

-- if you pass a [`ProgressLogger`], the progress logger will be used, without any check;
+- if you pass a (mutable reference to a) [`ProgressLogger`], the progress logger will be used, without any check;
 - if you pass `Option::<ProgressLogger>::None`, no logging will be performed, and in fact the logging code should be entirely optimized away by the compiler;
-- if you pass an `Option<ProgressLogger>`, logging will happen depending on the variant, and there will be a runtime check for each call to `pl`.
+- if you pass an `Option<ProgressLogger>` or `Option<&mut ProgressLogger>`,
+  logging will happen depending on the variant, and there will be a runtime check for each call.

 There is an [`info`] method that can be used to log information to the logger at the `info` level.
 The advantage of using [`info`] is that the logging will be optional depending on the type of the logger.

 ## Cloning

 The [`clone`] method will return a logger with the same setup but with all the counters reset.
 This is useful when you want to configure a logger and then use its configuration for other loggers.

 Note that this method is part of [`ProgressLog`]: otherwise, because of the orphan rule we would not be able to implement it for `Option<ProgressLog>`.

 ## Acknowledgments